nunonamorado/sinatra-slack/README.md

 # Sinatra::Slack

+> Note: WIP

 Creating your first Slack Slash Command application has never been to easy.
-With `sinatra-slack`
+Combining `sinatra` and `sinatra-slack` DSL, you can quickly create a app that processes Slach Commands with ease.

 ## Installation